What is a community garden?

 Gronn Place Housing Estate Community Garden, West Brunswick

-This garden is primary for people living in the low rise housing estate, but there are some free plots that can filled by others in the local community.
+This garden is primarily for people living in the low rise housing estate, but there are some free plots that can be filled by others in the local community.
 There is also a community Food Forest.

 DMA Ilma Lever Gardens

 Located along the railway corridor near Moreland Station, DMA Ilma Lever Gardens offers an accessible environment for people with disabilities.